Sydney Harbour Bridge

 The Habour Bridge

-Although it took eight years in the making, the Sydney Harbour Bridge was well worth the wait.
+Although it took eight years in the making, the was well worth the wait.
 The bridge serves as a linkage between the city and North Sydney, with eight lanes of road traffic and two railway tracks.
 Built in 1932 with 58 000 tons of steels, architects designed the bridge from each end, meeting in the middle.
 Sydney Harbour Bridge is the fourth longest spanning arch bridge in the world.

 Building the architectural wonderment was an engineering feat of massive proportions and 16 people tragically lose their lives in the construction process.
 Also a controversial matter was the hundreds of families who were evicted for the construction of the bridge, given no compensation.
 This history is often forgotten with the bridge now representing as a major Australian iconic figure and is affectionately known to many as ‘the Coathanger’.
 The bridge contains 6 million hand driven rivets and while the pylons give the appearance they are supporting the bridge, they are purely aesthetic.
 The 503m span was built simultaneously from both ends of the shore, with 12m of sandstone foundation sunk on either side.